Myndex/SAPC-APCA/ImportantChangeNotices.md

+November 23, 2021
+Updated font LUT, and adding a **0.** for semantic versioning (0.0.98G)

 ### October 1, 2021:
-0.98G-4g is the current version.
+0.0.98G-4g is the current version.
 A minimal APCA version is in the JS folder.

 ### As of October 1, 2021 01:00 GMT
-# CURRENT VERSION: Beta 0.98G_g4
+# CURRENT VERSION: Beta 0.0.98G_g4

 **IMPORTANT:** If you are making a tool to predict contrast for the new W3 standards for Visual Contrast, ***use only the files named APCA.***